gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - and a field in which absence of admissible input can be represented as persistent input-gated stasis, where no structural update is permitted and no fabricated continuation, ambiguity inflation, or silent transition is allowed
 - and a field in which repeated absence of admissible input can be represented as persistent governed stasis, where no structural continuation is licensed and no fabricated drift, ambiguity, or reopening is allowed
 - and a field in which governed stasis can persist across multiple consecutive slices as a stable licensed regime rather than a transient hold or missing-data artifact
+- Admissibility is confirmed as the sole transition gate; neither persistence nor pressure accumulation alters state.
+- Time (cycle repetition) is now experimentally excluded as a hidden driver of structural change.
+- Boundary-conditioned regimes (e.g., governed stasis) can be treated as stable operational states rather than transient holds.

 That is highly relevant to the RGPx framing of the prototype.